mjhemmerlein/qCMB-retreat-2026/README.md

-# 2026 qCMB Retreat --- Hacking In
+# 2026 qCMB Retreat --- Hacking into the Brainframe

 ## Connecting GitHub and Alpine
 _These instructions were originally compiled by Eric Anderson._